Kristen Loring Brennan

-Kristen Loring Chiem is associate professor of art history and coordinator of art history at Pepperdine University.
-She earned her MA from Harvard University and PhD from University of California, Los Angeles.
-An expert on eighteenth-century Chinese painting, her publications examine regional exchange, gender, and social status in late imperial China.
-She recently co-edited with Lara C.W.
+Kristen Loring Brennan is associate professor of art history at Pepperdine University.
+She earned her BA from Middlebury College, MA from Harvard University, and PhD from University of California, Los Angeles.
+An expert on eighteenth-century Chinese painting, her publications examine gender and social status in late imperial China.
+She recently published the monograph, Hua Yan (1682–1756) and the Making of the Artist in Early Modern China (Brill, 2020), and also co-edited a volume with Lara C.W.
 Blanchard, Gender, Continuity, and the Shaping of Modernity in the Arts of East Asia, 16th–20th Centuries (Brill, 2017).
 Her research appears in journals including Word & Image, Archives of Asian Art, Artibus Asiae, Visual Resources, and Art History Pedagogy and Practice.
-She is currently completing a book-length manuscript on early modern Chinese painting.
+She is currently working on a project concerning gender and ethnicity in contemporary couture.
 In addition to courses on East Asian art, she teaches in the foundational World Art History curriculum as well as seminars exploring global topics in art history.
 She is also a contributing editor for East Asia at the not-for-profit Smarthistory.org, an open educational resource that aims to make art history accessible to all.

 - PhD in Art History, University of California, Los Angeles, 2011

 - MA in Regional Studies, East Asia, Harvard University, 2003

 - BA in International Studies, Middlebury College, 2000

 - Kristen Loring Chiem, Hua Yan (1682–1756) and the Making of the Artist in Early Modern China (Leiden: Brill, 2020).

 - Kristen L. Chiem, "Possessing the King of Flowers, and Other Things at the Qing Court," Word & Image, no.4 (2018): 388–406.